Main content

 Promoted to sergeant in 2009, she worked as a patrol supervisor in the Gold Hill, Stetson Hills, and Sand Creek Divisions before transferring to the Specialized Enforcement Division where she worked as the Special Events Unit sergeant.
 As such, she was in charge of a Negotiator Team, a Crowd Control Team, the Alarms Unit, the Extra Duty Unit, and the Parking Services Unit as well as supervising the Major Crash Team.

 In 2016, Deputy Chief Rosenoff was promoted to the position of lieutenant and assigned to patrol at the Gold Hill Division.
 In 2017, she was transferred to the Professional Standards Division.
 She supervised the Internal Affairs Section (IA) as the IA lieutenant until being promoted to commander of the Stetson Hills Division in 2019.
-She was promoted to Deputy Chief in May of 2022 and is currently serving in the Investigations and Special Operations Bureau.
+She was promoted to Deputy Chief in May of 2022 and has served in the Investigations and Special Operations Bureau and is currently serving in the Patrol Operations Bureau.

-Deputy Chief Rosenoff holds a Bachelor of Arts Degree in Sociology from the University of California at Berkeley.
+Deputy Chief Rosenoff holds a Bachelor of Arts Degree in Sociology from the University of California at Berkeley and is a graduate of the Senior Management Institute for Police.

 Meet the Command Staff